sakilk130/50-days-of-javascript/README.md

 ## Day 39 - Jumping Game

 This is a simple jumping game.
 The player has to jump over the obstacles to score points.

+## Day 40 - Word Count Tool

+This is a simple word count tool.
+It counts the number of words in a text.